kyverno/kyverno/docs/user/cli/kyverno.md

 ## kyverno

-Kubernetes Native Policy Management
+Kubernetes Native Policy Management.

 ### Synopsis

+Kubernetes Native Policy Management.

+  The Kyverno CLI provides a command-line interface to work with Kyverno resources.
+  It can be used to validate and test policy behavior to resources prior to adding them to a cluster.

+  The Kyverno CLI comes with additional commands to help creating and manipulating various Kyverno resources.

-To enable experimental commands, KYVERNO_EXPERIMENTAL should be configured with true or 1.
+  NOTE: To enable experimental commands, environment variable "KYVERNO_EXPERIMENTAL" should be set true or 1.

+  For more information visit https://kyverno.io/docs/kyverno-cli

 ```
 kyverno [flags]